orioncactus/pretendard/packages/pretendard-std/docs/en/README.md

 ### Dynamic subset

-Use the code below to use Pretendard faster by loads the font-slices required from the page in a Latin environment.
+Use the code below to use Pretendard Std faster by loads the font-slices required from the page.
 Provided font-family name is `"Pretendard Std"`.

 #### HTML